motomedialab/single-sign-on/README.md

 To complete sign in, the next steps are up to you. **You need to define the action that should take place after authentication for this to work.**

-This can be achieved by creating a new class that implements the `MotoMediaLab\SingleSignOn\Contracts\LogsInUser` interface.
+This can be achieved by creating a new class that implements the `MotoMediaLab\SingleSignOn\Contracts\LogsInUser` interface and ensuring it is referenced it within the `config/sso.php` file under `actions.login`.

-An example of how this method might look can be seen below:
+An example of how this class might look can be seen below:

 ```php
 <?php